arangodb/arangodb/README_maintainers.md

     cmake --build . --target frontend

+For Oskar you may use the following:

+    shellInAlpineContainer

+    apk add --no-cache nodejs npm && cd /work/ArangoDB/build && cmake --build . --target frontend

 To remove all available node modules and start a clean installation run:

     cmake --build . --target frontend_clean